gauravyadav04/Optimizing_ML_Pipeline_Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
 This dataset contains data pertaining to direct marketing campaigns of a banking institution.
-The marketing campaigns were based on phone calls, to convince potenitial clients to subscrobe to bank's term deposit.  we seek to predict to predict whether the potential client would accept to make a term deposit at the bank or not.
+The marketing campaigns were based on phone calls to convince potenitial clients to subscribe to bank's term deposit.
+We seek to predict whether the potential client would accept and make a term deposit at the bank or not.

 The best performing model found using AutoML was a Voting Ensemble with 91.6% accuracy, while the accuarcy of Logistic classifier implemented using hyperdrive was 90.7%